Sajid3/NumPy/README.md

 ## Steps to use this repo
+0. Use Step files to start learning NumPy.

 1.There will be files with details of the code and its output to Learn.

 2.Some files with Tasks with there solutions.